An Efficient NVM based Architecture for Intermittent Computing under Energy Constraints: Background and Related Works

 \section{Background and Related Works}

 SRAM/DRAM is used to design registers, caches, and main memory for conventional processors.
 Recent advancements in NVM technologies include Spin-Transfer Torque RAM (STT-RAM) \cite{stt1}, Phase Change Memory (PCM) \cite{pcm}, and Ferroelectric RAM (FRAM) \cite{msp}.
 These NVM technologies motivated researchers for their appealing characteristics, such as non-volatility, low cost, and high density.
-NVM is used as the last level cache (LLC) and main memory in the literature \cite{llc1,llc2,llc3,llc4,msp,pcm}.
-Many studies have used NVMs to build even hybrid memories \cite{stt1,stt2,choi,xie}, saving significant energy when configured and used correctly.
+NVM is used to design flip-flops \cite{rev2,reg2}.
+S. Thirumala et al. \cite{rev2} proposed reconfigurable-ferroelectric transistors to design energy-efficient intermittent devices.
+NVM is used to design the L1 cache \cite{xie}, last level cache (LLC) \cite{llc1,llc2}, and main memory \cite{msp,pcm} in the literature.
+Many studies have used NVMs to build even hybrid memories \cite{stt1,choi,xie}, saving significant energy when configured and used correctly.

 Writes to NVMs consume more latency and energy compared to volatile memory.
 We must optimize NVM utilization by reducing the usage of NVM or reducing the number of writes to NVM.
 Many researchers are working to reduce the number of NVM writes at the cache or main memory.
 Choi et al. \cite{choi} proposed a way allocation scheme to reduce write counts to NVM in their hybrid LLC.
-Lee et al. \cite{r2} introduced PCM buffers to overcome the overheads, i.e. write latency and energy.
+Lee et al. \cite{r2} introduced PCM buffers to overcome the overheads, i.e., write latency and energy.
 Qureshi et al. \cite{r3} proposed a write cancellation and write pausing technique to give more priority to read requests than write requests.
-Hybrid main memory architectures \cite{r5}, \cite{r7} have been introduced to efficiently use DRAM and PCM for reducing write latency and energy.

 To develop an intermittent aware design, we should also change the execution model of a conventional processor by incorporating additional backup/restore procedures \cite{intermittent}.
 We require an efficient backup/restore procedure that backup and restores volatile contents during power failures.
 The size of volatile contents determines the amount of energy required to backup/restore during a power failure \cite{backup}.
 If we only have a small amount of available energy in our capacitor, and this energy is insufficient to backup the entire volatile contents, we may get inconsistent results.
 As a result, we must reduce backup/restore overheads during frequent power failures.